Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Time-dependent diffusion in neuronal tissue

-Hence, starting at sufficiently long $t$, Eqs.~(\ref{Dinst(t)}) and (\ref{Dinst(t)-Gamma}) become {\it asymptotically exact} with $L(t)\to\infty$, no matter how strongly heterogeneous the ``true" (microscopic) $D(\r)$.
-From the renormalization group flow standpoint, we can say that the time-dependent corrections to the asymptotically Gaussian propagator (last terms of Eqs.~(\ref{Dinst(t)}) and (\ref{Dinst(t)-Gamma})) become {\it irrelevant} while integrating out the fluctuations of the locally varying $D(\r)$ over larger and larger scales.
+Hence, for sufficiently long $t$, Eqs.~(\ref{Dinst(t)}) and (\ref{Dinst(t)-Gamma}) become {\it asymptotically exact} with $L(t)\to\infty$, no matter how strongly heterogeneous the ``true" (microscopic) $D(\r)$ is.
+From the renormalization group flow standpoint, we can say that the time-dependent corrections (last terms of Eqs.~(\ref{Dinst(t)}) and (\ref{Dinst(t)-Gamma})) to the asymptotically Gaussian propagator become {\it irrelevant} as a result of integrating out the fluctuations of the locally varying $D(\r)$ over larger and larger scales.
 Likewise, the kurtosis and higher-order cumulants in this compartment will decay to zero, as governed by similar fluctuation terms.